tanzina8/Pomodoro-app/README.md

-# Pixel Pomodor
+# Pixel Pomodoro
-Pixel Pomodoro is a fun, retro inspired web app that helps with prodctiviety using the pomodoro technique.
-Built with React and Tailwind CSS, it features themed backgrounds that change at the completion of each timer, a interactive task panel, and simple sound alerts.
+Pixel Pomodoro is a fun, retro inspired web app that helps with productivity using the pomodoro technique.
+Built with React and Tailwind CSS, it features theme specific backgrounds that change at the completion of each timer, an interactive task panel, and simple sound alerts.

 ## Features